 A popular earlier method for weaning Baby off of using a nipple shield was to snip away a bit more of the shield before every feeding, until Baby was feeding straight from the bare breast again.
 However, this method was popular in weaning away from the earlier, and currently less common latex version of the nipple shield.
 The more currently popular design, made of thin silicone, should not be weaned from this way, since cutting the silicone can leave jagged edges that could hurt or irritate both Baby’s mouth and your breast.

-Instead, one common weaning method is to begin feeding with the nipple shield, removing it part way through, when Baby is already mid-feed, and then beginning to remove the shield earlier and earlier in feedings until he can do without it.
-Another method is just to start trying to feed Baby without a nipple shield when he is already sleepy.
+Instead, one common weaning method is to begin feeding with the nipple shield, removing it part way through, when Baby is already mid-feed, and then beginning to remove the shield earlier and earlier in feedings until they can do without it.
+Another method is just to start trying to feed Baby without a nipple shield when they are already sleepy.

 - I.R.
 Chertok.
 “Reexamination of ultra-thin nipple-shield use, infant growth, and maternal satisfaction.”
 Journal of Clinical Nursing.
 18(21): 2949-55.
 Web.
 September 2009.